 So, dogs are more likely to pant in their sleep when the weather gets warmer, leaving their mouth open and tongue hanging out as it slips back and forth into consciousness.
-Dehydration might also be a factor supporting this action, so it’s essential to ensure there’s always plenty of water when it gets warm out.
+Dehydration might also support this action, so it’s essential to ensure there’s always plenty of water when it gets warm out.

 Should I be Worried About My Dog’s Tongue Hanging Out?

 Suppose your dog has traditionally slept with its tongue, eventually hanging out during a good sleep.
-In that case, there’s probably no problem, and it is only doing something that comes naturally.
+In that case, there’s probably no problem; it is only doing something that comes naturally.